 Bondronat treatment should only be started by a doctor who has experience in the treatment of cancer.

-In the prevention of skeletal events, Bondronat is either given as a 6-mg infusion lasting at least 15 minutes every three to four weeks, or as one tablet once a day.
-The tablets must always be taken after the patient has not eaten anything for at least six hours overnight and at least 30 minutes before the first food or drink of the day.
-They must be taken with a full glass of plain water.
-(In areas with hard water, where tap water contains a lot of dissolved calcium, bottled water with a low mineral content may be used.)
-Tablets should be taken while standing or sitting up, and they should not be chewed, sucked or crushed.
-The patient must not lie down for one hour after taking the tablet.
-Patients with moderate or severe kidney problems should receive Bondronat infusions at a lower dose over an hour, or the tablets every two days or every week.
+In the prevention of skeletal events, Bondronat is either given as a 6‑mg infusion lasting at least 15 minutes every three to four weeks, or as one tablet once a day.
+The tablet should be taken after the patient has not eaten anything for at least six hours overnight and at least 30 minutes before the first food or drink of the day.
+It should be taken with a full glass of plain water (in areas with hard water, where tap water contains a lot of dissolved calcium, bottled water with a low mineral content may be used).
+The patient should not lie down for one hour after taking the tablet.
+Patients with moderate or severe kidney problems should receive Bondronat infusions at a lower dose over an hour, or the tablet every two days or every week.

 In the treatment of hypercalcaemia caused by tumours, Bondronat is given over 2 hours as an infusion of either 2 or 4 mg, depending on how severe the hypercalcaemia is.
 The infusion will normally bring the blood calcium level down to normal levels within a week.

 The active substance in Bondronat, ibandronic acid, is a bisphosphonate.
 It stops the action of the osteoclasts, the cells in the body that are involved in breaking down the bone tissue.
 This leads to less bone loss.
 The reduction of bone loss helps to make bones less likely to break, which is useful in preventing fractures in cancer patients with bone metastases.